 - After 5 minutes add the arborio rice to the pan, cook for one minute to toast the rice a tiny bit.
 Stirring consistently.

-- Stirring often keep and eye on the rice and the amount of water.
+- Stirring often keeping an eye on the rice and the amount of water.
 Once the water is almost completely soaked into the rice/evaporate add another 1 cup of water.
 Do this for the first 4 cups of water: cooking 1 cup down completely, before adding each additional cup.

 - Now back to the risotto.
 Continue adding the water one cup at a time until you have used up all 6 cups of water.
 By now your risotto should be cooked.
 If it is still not to the doneness you would like, add another cup of water.
 Once you have cooked down the last cup of water, add the cheese to the rice and stir in until completely incorporated.
 Then remove the risotto from the heat.